giuliofilippi/Fractal-AI/README.md

 # Fractal-AI
-A repo for the exploration of links between AI and Fractal Geometry.
 The goal is for this to become a research project, exploring the possible links between AI and Fractal Geometry.

 Some possible ideas are:
 - Exploring Neural Networks with Fractal architecture